 The tax year for CIT purposes is the calendar year.
 For new business entities, the fiscal year is considered the period beginning with the registration date until the end of the calendar year.
-Starting with 2017, certain taxpayers have the right to choose a tax period different from the calendar one.
+Taxpayers have the right to choose a tax period different from the calendar one, subject to specific conditions.

 For WHT and VAT purposes, the fiscal period is the calendar month starting the first day of the month.
 The VAT period for non-residents providing services through electronic networks to Moldovan resident individuals (B2C transactions) is the calendar quarter.

 An annual CIT return must be submitted to the MTA by the 25th day of the third month following the end of the tax period.

 WHT and payroll liabilities must be declared and settled monthly, no later than the 25th day of the month following the reporting one.

 Farming enterprises and individual entrepreneurs with an annual average number of employees not exceeding three and not registered as VAT payers must submit a unified annual tax return, provided certain conditions are met.

 Companies that have, according to the average number of employees recorded in the previous year, more than five people employed under individual employment agreements or other contracts have to submit their tax returns by using automated methods of electronic reporting.

 Taxpayers who discover that the tax return previously submitted contains an error are able to submit an adjusted tax return, provided that no written decision was issued by the tax authority in order to initiate a tax audit and the related tax period is not covered by a tax control.